idzim/Portfolio/README.md

 Have fun!

-If you find something, what in your opinion I should change, the just write me aobut that!
-I belelive that we can always learn sometihing new :D
+If you find something that, in your opinion, I should change, just let me know!
+I believe that we can always learn something new :D

 ## <a name="about_me">ABOUT ME</a>